Grilling the Perfect Ribeye Steak

 This is a “how to” post on grilling the Perfect Ribeye Steak.
 Why go to an expensive restaurant to get a great steak?
 Steak is one of the easiest and fastest foods to grill!

-I know most of you probably already are expert “grillers” and know exactly how to grill the perfect steak (No?
+I know most of you probably already are expert “grillers” and know exactly how to go about grilling the perfect ribeye steak (No?
 Me neither).
 I had NO idea how to cook beef until my trip to Wooster, Ohio with Certified Angus Beef.
 I was absolutely clueless!
 We worked on cooking up some holiday roasts and not so much grilling.
 Lucky for me they have a fabulous website where you can look up any cut of beef and get great information on how to cook it.
 I reference their site all.the.time.

 Grilling is one of the most exciting ways to enjoy beef and, quite frankly, my favorite.
 I’m completely obsessed with grilling this time of the year.
 If I didn’t constantly run out of propane I would be grilling out every night.
 That was a hint to my hubby to get me more propane- haha!
 Whether cooking on a gas or charcoal grill, in the backyard or at a tailgate, this cooking method for grilling ribeye steaks provides maximum flavor and optimal tenderness.